 Development of the following designated Local Green Spaces will only be permitted when consistent with national planning policy for Green Belts.
 The Local Green Spaces to be protected are listed below and shown on the Policies Map.

 INDP10/1 - Memorial Gardens and Playground, Riverside

-INDP10/2 - Ilkley Cemetery and woodland Green Space
+INDP10/2 - East Holmes Field and Skateboard Park

 INDP10/3 - West Holmes Field